greenelab/xswap-manuscript/manuscript.md

 Network edge prediction is a common task in biological and biomedical research, and it can be greatly influenced by degree.
 Degree should be considered directly in prediction approaches to avoid making nonspecific or trivial predictions due to degree imbalance or bias.
 A careful accounting of degree's effects enables contextualized model evaluation and can help to quantify nonspecificity in biomedical network edge prediction.

+## Competing Interests

+This work was supported, in part, by Pfizer Worldwide Research, Development, and Medical.

 ## Acknowledgments